M7onks/-the-future-is-now-/README.md

 Each page contains 4 links to the 4 sections of the website (collapses to dropdown on smaller devices).
 These links are located in the head, on the the left.
 Also, if you click on the "The future is now" text, you will return to the homepage.
 On the bottom you will find 4 dummy social media links.
+The contact page contains input fields and a submit button